mehulagg/gitlab/doc/administration/geo/replication/multiple_servers.md

 - `sidekiq`
 - `puma`

-Verify these services by running `sudo gitlab-ctl status` on the frontend application servers.
+Verify these services exist by running `sudo gitlab-ctl status` on the frontend application servers.

 ### Step 5: Set up the LoadBalancer for the Geo **secondary** site

-In this topology, a load balancer is required at each geographic location to route traffic to the application servers.
+The minimal [architecture diagram](#architecture-overview) above shows a load balancer at each geographic location to route traffic to the application servers.

 See [Load Balancer for GitLab with multiple servers](../../load_balancer.md) for more information.

 ### Step 6: Configure the backend application servers on the Geo **secondary** site

-The minimal reference architecture diagram above shows all application services running together on the same machines.
+The minimal [architecture diagram](#architecture-overview) above shows all application services running together on the same machines.
 However, for multiple servers we [strongly recommend running all services separately](../../reference_architectures/index.md).